shermanmak/EE205_Final_Project/README.md

 We used SFML in conjunction with the new object-oriented programming techniques we learned throughout the semester.

 To run and play game:
-  1. Have unix based command line with C++ complier and SFML installed on OS.
+  1. Have Unix based command line with C++ complier and SFML installed on OS.
   2. Compile.
 (Enter command: make game)
   3. Execute.
 (Enter command: ./game)